 Genus Indocalamus

-An Asian group of running bamboo, genus Indocalamus includes some large-leafed ornamentals.
+An Asian group of running bamboo, the genus Indocalamus includes some large-leafed ornamentals.

 Indocalamus latifolius is a low-growing ornamental with solid culms.